-1. Start with the familiar
+1. Start your software training with the familiar

 One of the ways you can help new AxisTV users get acclimated to the software is to start with familiar tools and concepts.
 Starting by teaching users how to import content they already have created or can create in familiar applications helps ease their fear of having to learn a lot of new tools right away and serves as a gentle introduction to a new way of doing things.